 top of page

 I began my doctoral research at University of the Arts London in 2021, based in the Creative Research into Sound Arts Practice centre at London College of Communication.
-I am currently an AHRC-funded, part-time, practice-based PhD student, with the support of Prof. Cathy Lane (Director of Studies) and Dr. Nela Milic (Second Supervisor).
+I am currently an AHRC-funded, part-time, practice-based PhD student, with the support of Dr. Mark Peter Wright (Director of Studies 2025-), Dr. Irene Revell (Second Supervisor), Prof. Cathy Lane (Director of Studies 2021-25) and Dr. Nela Milic (External Supervisor).

 Abstract: